MarcoLizza/love-workouts/splash/blog.md

 In terms of **precision** we checked the result being equal up to the 6th decimal point (10^-6) when compared with the framework (slower) implementation.
 As a side-note, the *Horner's method* algorithms a pretty imprecise and are impractical for common usages.

 ## Applications

+Other than path-management, as in my case, Bézier curves can be used in a lot of interesting cases.
+I unconsciously avoided them for far too long, it's about time to get back on track.

+One very intersting use of them is described [here](https://gamedevelopment.tutsplus.com/tutorials/create-a-glowing-flowing-lava-river-using-bezier-curves-and-shaders--gamedev-919) where, coupled with a clever use of fragment shaders, a flowing lava river is simulated.
+Guess that these curves can be very useful for dynamically-modified water rivers, too.